postmodern/ruby-install/README.md

 ### Rubinius

-[Rubinius] 2.0.x is not supported due to multiple bugs.
-Instead, use Rubinius
+[Rubinius] 1.x and 2.0.x is not supported due to multiple bugs.
->= 2.1.x.
+Instead, please use Rubinius >= 2.1.x.

 ### JRuby